PieMC-Dev/PieRakNet/README.md

 # PieRakNet
-RakNet implementation on C++, for using with Python
+RakNet implementation, written in Python.
+Created for PieMC.